Body of child found in pond during search for missing boy

 On Sunday and Monday, more than 200 volunteers helped search for Puckett, but no trace of the boy was found.

-An Amber Alert was issued for Puckett Monday afternoon – forty eight hours after he first disappeared.
+An Amber Alert was issued for Puckett Monday afternoon – 48 hours after he first disappeared.

 RELATED: Amber Alert issued in search for Aurora 6-year-old